Why does surgery affect the lungs?

 What does breathing training involve?

 Our pre-operative breathing training program involves 3 main steps

 Our team of breathing experts will ensure your body is ready for optimal breathing.
-This will involve thorough assessment of your breathing muscles and their surrounding structures to ensure any musculoskeletal stiffness or limitations are released to allow your breathing muscle to be in the best position for optimal
+This will involve a thorough assessment of your breathing muscles and the surrounding structures to ensure any musculoskeletal stiffness or limitations are released to allow your breathing muscles to be in the best position for optimal respiration.

-Once your breathing muscles are ready to go our team will guide you on the optimal breathing patterns requires for you to get air deep into your lungs in the post surgical period.
+Once your breathing muscles are ready to go, our team will guide you on the optimal breathing patterns required for you to get air deep into your lungs in the post-surgical period.
 This will involve implementation of a number of specialist techniques involving proprioceptive neuromuscular facilitation of your diaphragm to help optimise your breathing motor control.

 Once optimal motor control is achieved it is time to strengthen!
 At this point in time we will set you up one of our respiratory muscle strength trainers and provide you with an individualised home training program in which you can continue to progress your lung strength from the comfort of your own home.

 My surgery is soon - how long does breathing training take?

 As little as one session of pre-operative breathing physiotherapy 1-2 weeks before surgery has been shown to be effective at reducing the chance of post pulmonary complications!

 However to achieve significant measurable improvements in your your lung strength we recommend performing lung strengthening exercises for at least 4-6 weeks before your surgery.